Georgia Southern Eagles men's basketball

 The Georgia Southern Eagles men's basketball team is the basketball team that represents Georgia Southern University in Statesboro, Georgia, United States.
 The school's team currently competes in the Sun Belt Conference and is coached by Charlie Henry.
+The Eagles have appeared three times in the NCAA tournament, most recently in 1992.

 Postseason results

-NCAA tournament
+NCAA Division I

 The Eagles have appeared in three NCAA tournaments.
 Their combined record is 0–3.

+NCAA Division II

+Georgia Southern appeared in one Division II tournament.
+Their record was 1–1.

 NIT

 The Eagles have appeared in three National Invitation Tournaments (NIT).
 Their combined record is 0–3.

 CBI

 The Eagles have appeared in one College Basketball Invitational (CBI).
 Their record is 0–1.

 Eagles in the NBA

 3 former Georgia Southern players have played at least one game in the NBA.